mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 You'll probably need to reverse-engineer it a little bit from the existing hand-written Kotlin and/or Swift code.

+Don't spend too much time on trying to match every minute detail of the existing hand-written API.
+There are likely to be small differences between how UniFFI likes to do things and how the hand-written APIs were structured, and it's in everyone's best long-term interests to just push ahead and update consumers to accommodate any breaking API changes, rathern than e.g. trying to convince UniFFI to capitalize enum variant names in the same style that the hand-written code was using.

 To check whether the `.udl` file is syntactically valid, you can use `uniffi-bindgen` to generate the Rust FFI scaffolding like so: